 On August 2, 2016, three Broadcom subsidiaries, together with a group of lenders, including Bank of America, N.A., as the administrative agent and collateral agent, entered into three amendments to the 2016 Credit Agreement, referred to as the August 2016 Amendments.
-These amendments were: (i) the Second Incremental Term A Facility Amendment, pursuant to which we incurred an additional \$2,994 million of Term A Loans, which were used to repay (x) \$2,521 million of outstanding Term B-1 Loans and (y) \$473 million of outstanding Term A Loan by certain non-continuing lenders; (ii) the First Amendment pursuant to which we (x) incurred \$6,595 million of new Term B-3 loans, which were used to repay all of the then outstanding Term B-1 Loan, and (y) reduced the applicable margins on the Term B-3 Loans; and (iii) the Second Amendment pursuant to which the Term A Loan and 2016 Revolving Credit Facility lenders agreed to certain changes to the 2016 Credit Agreement to increase our operating flexibility, including the automatic release of all collateral securing the 2016 Term Loans upon (x) repayment of all outstanding Term B-3 Loans.
-The Term B-3 Loans matures on February 1, 2023 (the same date as the prior Term B-1 Loan).
+These amendments were: (i) the Second Incremental Term A Facility Amendment, pursuant to which we incurred an additional \$2,994 million of Term A Loans, which were used to repay (x) \$2,521 million of outstanding Term B-1 Loans and (y) \$473 million of outstanding Term A Loan by certain non-continuing lenders; (ii) the First Amendment pursuant to which we (x) incurred \$6,595 million of new Term B-3 loans, which were used to repay all of the then outstanding Term B-1 Loan, and (y) reduced the applicable margins on the Term B-3 Loans; and (iii) the Second Amendment pursuant to which the Term A Loan and 2016 Revolving Credit Facility lenders agreed to certain changes to the 2016 Credit Agreement to increase our operating flexibility, including the automatic release of all collateral securing the 2016 Term Loans upon (x) repayment of all outstanding Term B-3 Loans and (y) our achievement of the specified investment grade ratings.
+The Term A Loans incurred in August 2016 have the same terms as the existing Term A Loans.
+The Term B-3 Loan matures on February 1, 2023 (the same date as the prior Term B-1 Loan).
 As a result of the August 2016 Amendments, we wrote-off \$49 million of debt issuance costs, which were included in loss on extinguishment of debt in the consolidated statements of operations.